 There are also Japanese restaurants, some are operated by non-Japanese in different fusion styles.
 The newest one in Chinatown has a rather different menu from the rest (see photo with Yua’s menu).
 A few ramen shops have popped up around town too.

-There are different types of Thai, Korean, and Indian restaurants.
+There are different types of Thai, Korean, Vietnamese, and Indian restaurants.
 Some of those have more than one location in the Greater Victoria area.

 Bubble tea has been growing in popularity so more and more are popping up but mostly around downtown area.